Veeraj270/EnhancedTraceabilitySystemForApplications/README.md

 # Client Needs:
 From the brief:
 "For the system to be workable we will require a lot of background systems which will include:
-Recipe system
+Recipe system\n
-Approved supplier system
+Approved supplier system\n
 Stock control system
 Production planning system
 Raw material specification system.